Arvoya/city-explorer-api/README.md

 ---

-Name of feature: Errors (revisited): As a user, I want clear messages if something goes wrong, so I know if I need to make any changes or try again in a different manner.
+Errors (revisited): As a user, I want clear messages if something goes wrong, so I know if I need to make any changes or try again in a different manner.

 Estimate of time needed to complete: 30 minutes